 Eligibility guidelines: The Anne Scott Mid-Career Fellowship is awarded in even years and runs for one calendar year from the time of the award.

-Applicants must be SAWH members who have received the PhD or equivalent terminal degree within the past 10 years.
-Applicant’s project must focus on southern or gender history and should be intended to produce a second book or equivalent project that will make a significant contribution to one or both of those fields.
-Historians working at colleges and universities (particularly teaching institutions), independent scholars, and public historians are encouraged to apply.
+Applicants must be SAWH members who hold a Ph.D. or equivalent terminal degree.
+The proposed project must focus on southern and/or gender history and should be intended to produce a second book or equivalent work that will make a significant contribution to one or both historical fields.
+Historians working at colleges and universities, particularly teaching institutions, as well as independent scholars and public historians are encouraged to apply.
 The Scott Fellowship cannot be used to revise a dissertation for publication.